rauc/rauc/docs/reference.rst

   to 1.3.0 with limit set to 1.3.0; problems!; update-bundle version:=1.3.1 but with content=1.2.9.

+  Also note that the implementation in RAUC relaxes the strict Major.Minor.Path version-core format imposed by the semantic versioning scheme.
+To accommodate versioning schemes that use YEAR.MONTH or similar, version-cores with just Major or Major.Minor are also allowed.

 ``bootloader`` (required)
   The bootloader implementation RAUC should use for its slot switching mechanism.
 Currently supported values (and bootloaders) are ``barebox``,